Rushden Academy

 Rushden Academy is an Academy school in Rushden, Northamptonshire, which was founded in 1977.
 The school was formerly the Chichele College for Girls until 1991 when it was amalgamated to become The Rushden School, rebranding as the Rushden Community College in 2005 and as Rushden Academy in 2014.
 There were 784 students in Years 7 to 13 on roll in the 2018-2019 college year, including the Sixth Form which is shared with two other local schools.

 Achievement

-The school was found to be inadequate by Ofsted during their last visit in July 2016 and was placed in special measures.
+The school was found to be Good by Ofsted during their last visit in September 2022.